 How does it feel to have a novel with your name on it?

 Amazing!
-Surreal.
 It doesn’t feel real.
-Some days, I wonder if I’m waltzing in some sort of strange dream.
+Some days, I wonder if I’m waltzing in some strange and wonderful dream.